-Claim: Man is burned to death attempting to rescue dog from boiling hot spring.
+A man was burned to death attempting to rescue his dog from a boiling hot spring.

 Kirwan and Ratliff rushed over to the pool to aid the terrified dog, and Kirwan’s attitude indicated he was about to go into the spring after it.
 According to bystanders, several people tried to warn Kirwan off by yelling at him not to jump in, but he shouted “Like hell I won’t!” back at them, took two steps into the pool, and then dove head-first into the boiling spring.